gurcuff91/mongotoy/docs/docs/references.md

 This setup ensures that when a `Person` document is saved, the `code` value of the referenced `Person` document stored in the `parent` field is also stored in the current document under the `p_code` key.

-/// danger
+/// warning | Attention
-Utilizing `mongotoy.reference()` in a class that isn't derived from `mongotoy.Document`, or omitting `mongotoy.reference()` when using a `mongotoy.Document` based class as a [forwarded type](/gurcuff91/mongotoy/docs/data_types/#forwarding-types), will result in a `mongotoy.errors.DocumentValidation` error during document instantiation.
+When defining references with [forwarded types](/gurcuff91/mongotoy/docs/data_types/#forwarding-types), using `mongotoy.reference()` with a type that isn't derived from `mongotoy.Document`, or omitting `mongotoy.reference()` when using a` mongotoy.Document` derived type, will result in a `mongotoy.errors.DocumentValidation` error during document instantiation.
 ///